AdobeDocs/commerce-frontend-core/src/pages/guide/css/theme-ui-lib.md

 ---
-group: frontend-developer-guide
-title: UI library
+title: UI Library | Commerce Frontend Development
-functional_areas:
-  - Frontend
-  - Theme
+description:
 ---

+# UI libraary

 The [UI library](https://glossary.magento.com/library) is a flexible [Less]-based [frontend](https://glossary.magento.com/frontend) library designed to assist [theme](https://glossary.magento.com/theme) developers.
 It employs a set of mixins for base elements to ease frontend theme development and customization.

 This topic describes how the library is organized and how to use it.

-## Components provided by the UI library
+## Components

 The UI library provides the ability to customize and reuse the following user interface elements and properties: